English

 Intent

 At our school, we strive for all children to be able to coherently express their ideas in writing and be confident in writing for a variety of purposes and audiences.
 Writing is an essential skill that they will need throughout their lives therefore we hope to prepare them for this.
+We have planned our writing curriculum based on recent research of best practice for developing strong writers.

 Implementation